Sense about Science ? equipping people to make sense of science and evidence

-Ursula Arens, registered dietitian: “Detox claims are undefined, and are based on marketing and wellness concepts.
+Ursula Arens, member of the British Dietetic Association: “Detox claims are undefined, and are based on marketing and wellness concepts.
 Healthy diets containing sufficient intake of fruits and vegetables and only modest amounts of alcohol (if any) are as far as we can go, in terms of proven claims to support the detox functions of the body".

 BBC News Online Scientists dismiss ‘detox myth’

 The Guardian Detox remedies are a waste of money, say scientists